 PackTowl Luxe Towel

-The biggest complaint about travel towels is that they often feel nothing like the plush cotton towels we are accustomed to at home and in hotels.
-However, with the PackTowl you can forget about all of that because they set out to create a towel that mimics its cotton counterparts with the technical features of a travel towel.
+The biggest complaint about travel towels is that they often feel nothing like the plush cotton towels at home and in hotels.
+However, with the PackTowl, you can forget about all that because they set out to create a towel that mimics its cotton counterparts with the technical features of a travel towel.

 Youphoria Travel Towel

 A bamboo towel is lightweight at only 350 grams.
-It’s super soft and feels the best out of our three recommended travel towels.
-Effective at drying being able to absorb up to three times its weight in water.
+It’s soft and feels the best of our three recommended travel towels.
+Effective at drying, it can absorb up to three times its weight in water.
 Bamboo is also antibacterial, antifungal, and odor resistant.
-Due to a natural property of bamboo textiles called “bamboo kun,” seriously, it’s a real thing.
+Due to a natural property of bamboo textiles called “Bamboo Kun,” seriously, it’s a real thing.

 The only downside to the bamboo is that it is not as quick-drying as the other two towels above.
 It is the largest of the three recommended towels.
 However, it’s our personal favorite due to its price, eco-footprint, and feel.

-- Quick Dry – You’re on the go and no one wants to stick something wet in their luggage when they’re on the way to catch a flight.
+- Quick Dry – You’re on the go, and no one wants to stick something wet in their luggage when they’re on the way to catch a flight.

-- Portable – Most importantly to be one of the best travel towels the towel needs to be packable and able to travel.
+- Portable – Most importantly, to be one of the best travel towels, the towel needs to be packable and able to travel.

 Importance of Traveling Light